 7. Effect On Cognitive Function

-Vitamin D deficiency is associated with increased risk of dementia and Alzheimer’s disease.
-It is associated with increased removal of beta amyloid, an abnormal protein which is toxic to the brain neurons.
+Vitamin D deficiency is associated with an increased risk of dementia and Alzheimer’s disease.
+It is associated with increased removal of beta-amyloid, an abnormal protein that is toxic to the brain neurons.
 Hence it helps to improve memory and cognitive functions in the elderly.

 8. Effect On Mood

 Low levels have been associated with an increased risk of depression.
 Studies have shown that vitamin D helps to improve the mood.

 Vitamin D Deficiency